Why in Heaven’s Name Aren’t Teeth Considered Part of Our Health

 Dental care is Desperately Needed by People

-There was a national study conducted in 2003 and 2004, which involved uninsured Americans in northern Idaho, southcentral Illinois, the Rio Grande Valley of Texas, the Mississippi delta, and in eastern Massachusetts.
+There was a national study conducted in 2003 and 2004, which involved uninsured Americans in northern Idaho, southcentral Illinois, the Rio Grande Valley of Texas, the Mississippi Delta, and eastern Massachusetts.
 The 150 interviewers were asked if the current president (George Bush) announces universal health care for all, what will be the first health problem they will take care of.
-The majority answered that they will immediately go to the dentist’s office.
+The majority answered that they would immediately go to the dentist’s office.

 Although a great number of the interviewed people dealt with untreated asthma, diabetes, and even cancer, they still thought their oral health issues were the biggest challenges to their life quality.

 It was recently when these communities were again interviewed on the same topic, and their answer was practically the same, even after a decade.
-Although many of them now had some sort of health coverage (almost 20%, resulting in becoming disabled sufficiently enough to get Social Security), the number of those who succeeded to secure dental coverage is extremely low.
+Although many of them now had some sort of health coverage (almost 20%, resulting in becoming disabled sufficiently enough to get Social Security), the number of those who succeeded in securing dental coverage is extremely low.

-Many people stated that in order to reduce the pain, they visited emergency rooms or used addictive pain medications.
-Some of them have even pulled out their own teeth.
+Many people stated that to reduce the pain, they visited emergency rooms or used addictive pain medications.
+Some of them have even pulled out their teeth.

 By 2016, she managed to leave her husband, move to Arkansas, and be accepted onto disability, thanks to which she got Medicaid health coverage.
 Regardless, Misty was still suffering from the bad condition of her teeth.